francescodc87/ipaPy2/README.md

                  - adductsNeg: list of adducts that should be considered in negative mode for this entry (e.g.,'M-H;M-2H')
                  - description: comments on the entry - optional
-                 - pk: previous knowledge on the likelihood of this compoud to be present in the sample analysed.
+                 - pk: previous knowledge on the likelihood of this compound to be present in the sample analysed.
 The value has to be between 1 (compound likely to be present in the sample) and 0 (compound cannot be present in the sample).